Princeton Charter School: Sports

 Cross country home meets are held at the nearby Smoyer Park.
 Field Hockey and soccer home games are held on the athletic field.

 Clubs

 Princeton Charter School has a variety of clubs, including a jazz ensemble for grades 5-8 and a Mathcounts team, as well as an orchestra, piano ensemble, an art club, and a chess club.
-The school's National Science Bowl team won the regional finals in 2018, 2019, 2020, 2021, and 2023 and moved on to the national competition in Washington, D.C.
+The school's National Science Bowl team won the NJ Regional finals from 2018-2021, and 2023-2025 and moved on to the national competition in Washington, D.C.
 The school's Operation Smile club, founded in 2017, was named "Best New Club of the Year" at Operation Smile's International Student Leadership Conference in July 2018.

 Administration

 The administration of Princeton Charter School consists of the head of school and two assistant heads of school, one in charge of the K-4 Division, one in charge of the 5-8 Division.
 The current head of school is Lawrence Patton, while the K-4 and 5-8 assistant heads of school are Gail Wilbur and Lisa Eckstrom, respectively.